buildit/gravy/docs/typography-and-vertical-rhythm.md

 The typefaces currently defined are:

- - `brand`, for all brand-related visualisations,
+ - `heading`, for all headings,
  - `primary`, the basic text font face,
- - `heading`, for the common heading font face,
+ - `secondary`, as a secondary complimentary font face, for pull out quotes and highlighted text,
  - `monospace`, this is quite easy to guess.